Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Shutting down your church

-• Redundant contents must be removed from the premises, as should all waste and unfixed combustible materials, both internally and externally.
+• Contents you don’t need should be removed from the premises, as should all waste and unfixed combustible materials both internally and externally.

-• Risk assessments for fire, health and safety, and asbestos must be reviewed in light of the changing circumstances.
-Any appropriate control measures that reduce the risk of injury to any visitors should be implemented or maintained.
+• Review and amend risk assessments for fire, health and safety and asbestos.
+Measures that reduce the risk of injury to any visitors should be implemented or maintained.

 • Oil tanks located in the grounds of the site should be drained down.